zahidrahimoon/BrainwaveClone/README.md

 👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices

-and many more, including code architecture and reusability
+and many more, including code architecture and reusability.

 ## <a name="quick-start">🤸 Quick Start</a>